ianka/wuergertime/index.md

-There's not much else to say about it.
-Only that this project is a work-in-progress.
-The visual artwork is nearly complete, it compiles and you can steer the cook through the ladder and platforms maze.
-Burger components are falling when the cook stomped them completely, and the falling chain reaction is working, too.
-All the parts that make you require skill to master the game are not done yet.

-I will update this page only every month or so.
 Please look at the sources or the [discussion thread at the Uzebox forum](http://uzebox.org/forums/viewtopic.php?f=5&t=1764) for up-to-date information on development progress.

+Features:
+* 99 Levels
+* Level editor in tools/leveleditor.tcl (hopefully cross-platform enough, tested on Linux)
+* Many different burger schemes
+* Up to four opponents with different aIgorithms (Egghead, Sausageman, Mr. Mustard, Anticook)
+* Lots of other level options
+* Pepper throwing
+* Bonus stage after each level
+* Prepare screen before each level
+* Highscore with 5 Entries of 5 chars
+* A bit of sound.